 Estimate at Completion = Actual Cost + (Budget at Completion – Earned Value)

 By using the above-mentioned formula: $400,000 + ($700,000 – $500,000) = $600,000

-Prem is working on a project.
+Lisa is working on a project.
 The CEO has told the shareholders that the new system will be in place in six months, without discussing this first with the PMO.
-At the start of the project, the costs of the project were estimated as $150,000 for design, $700,000 for development, and $225,000 for quality assurance.
+At the start of the project, the costs of the project were estimated at $150,000 for design, $700,000 for development, and $225,000 for quality assurance.
 The project has spent $450,000 so far.
-The CPI for the project is 0.9 and the SPI is 0.8.
+The CPI for the project is 0.9, and the SPI is 0.8.
 The value of the work completed is $375,000.
 What is the Estimate at Completion?

 In this example, the CPI is considered abnormal.
 So you can calculate Estimate at Completion using the formula from condition 4:

 Estimate at Completion = Actual Cost + [(Budget at Completion - Earned Value) / (Cost Performance Index x Schedule Performance Index)]